Who said, "Caribbean cruise savings?" Can you really save on your Caribbean cruise? Yes, you can!

 You can scale back and have a spacious balcony cabin (ocean view), or scale back further to just a regular oceanview cabin.
 In some cases you will find adjoining oceanview cabins which are great for your family.

-We had one of those on our 7-day Carnival cruise to the Western Caribbean.
+We had one of those on our 7-night Carnival cruise to the Western Caribbean.

 If, however, you want to add to your cruise savings, you should choose an inside cabin.